-Updated Nov.
-9; Healthcare in the U.S. has long been contentious, to say the least.
+Updated Sept.
+8, 2018: Health care in the U.S. has long been contentious, to say the least.
 But while almost every facet of our current system, old system and theoretical system is debateable ad nauseum, we can (probably) all agree on one thing: Health insurance is confusing.

-Today’s political climate — which saw Republicans try to overturn the Affordable Care Act (ACA) with seven different bills since January 2017 — certainly hasn’t made things clearer.
-In fact, at this point, there’s no need to feel embarrassed if you’re unsure whether the ACA, also known as Obamacare, is still a thing.
-(It is.)
-So, to help you get ready for open enrollment 2018, here are the answers to 20 questions about Obamacare you’re too embarrassed to ask.
+Today’s political climate — which saw Republicans try to overturn the President Barack Obama's health care law seven times before ultimately repealing its tax penalty last year — certainly hasn’t made things clearer.
+In fact, at this point, there’s no need to feel embarrassed if you’re unsure whether Obamacare, formally known as The Affordable Care Act, is still a thing.
+(It is.
+Mostly.)
+So, to help you get ready for open enrollment 2019, here are the answers to 20 questions about Obamacare you’re too embarrassed to ask.

 1. Is Obamacare happening this year?

-Yes, it's here now!
-Federal open enrollment began on Nov.
-1, 2017 and ends on Dec.
-15, 2017, with a few exceptions for people (primarily Medicare enrollees) living in hurricane-ravaged states.
+Yes.
+Federal open enrollment begins Nov.
+1, 2018 and ends on Dec.
+15, 2018.
 Some state-run exchanges are open for a wider window.
-You can go here to find the complete list of 2018 Obamacare open enrollment deadlines by state.
+You can go here to find the complete list of Obamacare open enrollment deadlines by state.

 2. Umm ... what’s open enrollment?

-The ACA follows the workplace model where you can only sign up for a healthcare plan during a set time of year.
+Obamacare follows the workplace model where you can only sign up for a health care plan during a set time of year.
 Open enrollment is that time.

 3. And it's only once a year?

 Yes, but, also like employer-sponsored health insurance, there are special enrollment periods for anyone who has what’s considered a qualifying event.
 When it comes to Obamacare, those events include a loss of health insurance, a change of zip code and big life stuff, like getting married (or divorced), having a baby or adopting a child.
-You can also apply and enroll in Medicaid or the Children's Health Insurance Program (CHIP) any time of year, though CHIP is a special case right now because Congress, well, they let it expire.
+You can also apply and enroll in Medicaid or the Children's Health Insurance Program (CHIP) any time of year.

-4. I don’t have health insurance.
-Do I have to sign up?
+5. I don’t have health insurance.
+Do I have to buy Obamacare coverage?

-Not necessarily.
-You can get a healthcare plan from, well, anywhere you can get a healthcare plan (including through an employer, just to be clear).
-The exchanges are designed to help people who don’t have access to affordable healthcare through work.
-But there are plans sold off-exchange, too, and you won’t pay the penalty if you buy one of those instead.
+No. You can get a health care plan from, well, anywhere you can get a health care plan (including through an employer, just to be clear).
+The exchanges are designed to help people who don’t have access to affordable health care through work.
+But there are plans sold off-exchange, too.

-Well, the ACA has a lot of moving parts.
-For starters, the law left a lot of decisions to the states — like whether to expand Medicaid — and, beyond that, some counties are simply smaller and/or sicker than others.
-So, without getting too in the weeds here, the price of health insurance varies dramatically across state lines, or even zip codes.
+That's a complicated question.
+For starters, Obamacare left a lot of decisions to the states — like whether to expand Medicaid — and, beyond that, some counties are simply smaller and/or sicker than others.
+So, without getting too in the weeds here, the price of health insurance varies dramatically across state lines or even zip codes.
 Plus, what you’ll ultimately pay for healthcare hinges on whether you’re eligible for subsidies or free coverage.

 Yeah, that’s something that gets lost when people talk about soaring Obamacare premiums.
-The price of healthcare on the exchanges is going up, for sure.
-(We’ve got a good explainer on ACA premiums increases here.)
+The price of healthcare on the exchanges has gone up in recent years and, taken at face value, often look sky-high.
 But the percentages you see touted in most reports don’t account for the financial assistance exchange shoppers are eligible for.
-Under the ACA, people who earn between 100% and 400% of the federal poverty level and purchase a plan through the exchange qualify for premium subsidies that offset their monthly insurance payments.
+Under Obamacare, people who earn between 100% and 400% of the federal poverty level and purchase a plan through the exchange qualify for premium subsidies that offset their monthly insurance payments.
 These subsidies are actually a tax credit you can receive in advance.
-The ACA also allows for what’s known as cost-sharing reductions (CSRs) designed to help people who make between 100% and 250% of the poverty line cover co-pays and deductibles.
+Obamacre also allows for what’s known as cost-sharing reductions (CSRs) designed to help people who make between 100% and 250% of the poverty line cover copays and deductibles.

 He decided to stop making CSR payments to insurers, meaning they're no longer getting reimbursed for the copay and deductible discounts they're giving consumers.

-13. How can he do that?
-I thought you said none of Obamacare was repealed?
+10. How can he do that?
+I thought you said Obamacare didn't get repealed?

-None of it was.
-The original law mandates the federal government provide premium subsidies, but not make CSR payments.
+It didn't, outside of the individual mandate, of course.
+But the original law mandates the federal government provide premium subsidies, but not make CSR payments.
 President Barack Obama was doing so under executive order.
 The Republican-controlled House of Representatives sued his administration over the move and won, but that ruling was in limbo while the case was being appealed.
-Back in October, Trump effectively pulled the appeal and nixed the payments — which immediately led many insurers to up premiums right before the exchanges opened.
+Back in October 2017, Trump effectively pulled the appeal and nixed the payments — which immediately led many insurers to up premiums right before the 2018 exchanges opened.

-Well, first, there's no guarantee the ACA will get repealed and replaced (or just repealed).
+Well, first, there's no guarantee Obamacare will get fully repealed and replaced (or just repealed).
 And, second, subsidies are still are the table.
-In fact, thanks to some savvy strategizing from state regulators and insurance companies, many Americans are going to wind up getting more monetary help this year.
-(Seriously.
-We talked to people shopping the 2018 ACA who are paying less this year than last year.)
-That's essentially because many states front-loaded the resulting premium increases onto their Silver plans and the price of a Silver plan dictates how much of a premium tax credit (still a thing) people qualify for.
-Basically, the higher the price of the Silver plan, the higher the premium subsidy.
+In fact, thanks to some savvy strategizing from state regulators and insurance companies, many Americans wound up getting more monetary help last year.
+Seriously.
+We talked to people shopping the 2018 exchanges who were paying premiums well below what they were paying in 2017.

-15. I get it, but what if I live in a state that has a weak exchange?
+14. What if I live in a state that has a weak exchange or don't qualify for subsidies ?

 We hear you, but bottomline, don’t forgo buying health insurance on the assumption it’s simply too expensive.
 There are options out there.
 We can help you easily compare on-exchange and off-exchange health insurance plans once open enrollment kicks off.
 And, if you can't find an affordable health plan, there are a few alternatives to pursue.

-16. Is it worth looking into off-exchange plans?
-Sounds kinda dicey.
+16. Is it worth looking into off-exchange plans ahead of time, too?

-17. Can I shop the ACA exchanges if I have access to employer-sponsored healthcare?
+17. Can I shop the Obamacare exchanges if I have access to employer-sponsored healthcare?

 Yes, and, if the health insurance your job offers is crappy — let’s say you have a super-high deductible or very, very high premiums— it’s worth checking out the exchanges to see if you can get a better plan.
 Keep in mind, though, employees with access to employer-sponsored healthcare won’t qualify for subsidies if it’s what the government considers “affordable”.
 In 2017, that meant a job-based health plan covering only the employee that costs 9.69% or less of the employee’s household income and met minimums standards of coverage.